radenIsyhad/Introduction/README.md

 - I'm driven by the dream of sparking an **Abbasid 2.0**. a new golden age through electronics, education, and shared curiousity.
 - I reflect deeply, lead calmly, and love meaningful conversations--especially when it helps someone grows.

-**"Humans are like stars--sometimes they shine bright, sometimes they dim.
+**"Humans are like stars-sometimes they shine bright, sometimes they dim.
 And that's okay"**